kenrywan/kaido-kit/README.md

 9. Serve the Application

     ```script
-    composer run dev
+    npm run dev
     ```

-11. If run successfully you will get this login interface
+10. If run successfully you will get this login interface

     ![image.png](.github/images/login-screen.png)

-12. When signed in it will show this (not much yet but it getting there :) )
+11. When signed in it will show this (not much yet but it getting there :) )

     ![image.png](.github/images/after-login-without-rbac.png)

-13. Next step is to setup the RBAC, first generate the role and permission
+12. Next step is to setup the RBAC, first generate the role and permission

     ```php
     php artisan shield:generate --all
     ```

-14. It will ask which panel do you want to generate permission/policies for choose the admin panel.
+13. It will ask which panel do you want to generate permission/policies for choose the admin panel.
-15. Setup the super admin using this command
+14. Setup the super admin using this command

     ```php
     php artisan shield:super-admin